-Top Cybersecurity Trainings
+Top Cybersecurity Courses to Know

-- Cybrary’s “Introduction to IT & Cybersecurity”
+- Introduction to IT & Cybersecurity - Cybrary

-- IBM’s “IT Fundamentals for Cybersecurity Specialization” on Coursera
+- IT Fundamentals for Cybersecurity Specialization on Coursera - IBM

-- Stanford’s Advanced Computer Security Professional Program
+- Advanced Computer Security Professional Program - Stanford University

-- Harvard's "Cybersecurity: Managing Risk in the Information Age”
+- Cybersecurity: Managing Risk in the Information Age - Harvard University

-- ISC(2)’s CISSP Trainings
+- CISSP Trainings - ISC(2)

 - Black Hat Trainings

-The Cybersecurity Basics
+Cybersecurity Training for the Basics

 These free courses offer total novices an overview of cybersecurity.
 They cover the basics of the industry and break down the various professional roles within it.

-Open Security Trainings’ repository of 29 cybersecurity courses caters to all skill levels, but skews towards beginner-level courses like this one: a three-day course on vulnerability assessment.
+Open Security Training’s repository of cybersecurity courses caters to all skill levels, but skews towards beginner-level courses like this one: a three-day course on vulnerability assessment.
 The curriculum covers the art of running automated scans for security gaps, mapping out network topology and testing network firewalls.
 Its creators can lead the class in person, but all the course materials can also be downloaded straight from the course site as PowerPoints or PDFs.

 Price: Free for veterans and government employees

-Professional Training for Beginners
+Cybersecurity Training for Beginners

 These courses and programs also cater to beginners, but require a bigger investment of time and money.
-They presume participants want to build careers cybersecurity.
+They presume participants want to build careers in cybersecurity.